Pummelhead/commute_info/README.md

 I'm pulling info from OpenWeather and Google Maps
 I'm using gmail to send the email
+You will need "requests" to run this program
+>pip install requests

 I use a file called private_info.py to store the values
 Values needed: